 3 – You have a second job

 Working a side hustle?
 If you work more than one job, check the total withholding amount and make adjustments as needed.
 It will ensure the amount you withheld covers the total amount of the taxes you owe, based on the combined income from your jobs.

 4 – You make estimated tax payments

-If you are self-employed or are a partner and S Corporation shareholder, you likely make quarterly estimated tax payments throughout the year if you meet a precise threshold for quarterly earnings.
-Some of these types of workers also work for an employer, so you can often forgo making quarterly payments by taking more tax out of your employer-paid earnings.
+If you are self-employed or are a partner or S Corporation shareholder, you likely make quarterly estimated tax payments throughout the year if you meet a certain threshold for quarterly earnings.
+If you also work for an employer you can often forgo making quarterly payments by taking more tax out of your employer-paid earnings.
 In this case, you can adjust your W-4 withholdings from your employer to withhold more taxes each year.

 5 – You started a new job

-If you started a new job this calendar year, you should revisit your typical W-4 withholdings to make sure you are withholding the proper amount.
+If you started a new job this year, you should revisit your typical W-4 withholdings to make sure you are withholding the proper amount.
 Your total withholding should cover the income tax owed from your new and old jobs combined.

 7 – You added or lost a dependent

 Even though the dependent exemption is suspended for now, there are dependent-related tax benefits that change when your family configuration changes.
 You may also need to make an adjustment if you have a child turning 17 during the year and you previously claimed the child tax credit for your child.

 If there is a change to your marital status you should modify your W-4.